 UK Property Market Forecast

-Amidst all the pessimism and events of the summer of 2020, we still have good news for UK homeowners looking to sell in the next 5 years.
+Amidst all the pessimism and events of the the last 3 years, we still have good news for UK homeowners looking to sell in the next 5 years.
 Prices are expected to rise and rent prices are expected to grow as well.

 Housing trends and rental property trends in the UK mirror what is happening in other countries.
-Consider demand when the pandemic ends in 2021, and foreign buyers being buying properties again.
 We’ll discuss some of the new trends below.